acentswap/docs2-wiki/help/faq.md

 You can [view our to-do list here, but don't call it a roadmap](https://docs.pancakeswap.finance/roadmap).

-## How do I connect my wallet to BNB Smart Chain and AcentSwap?
+## How do I connect my wallet to Acent Mainnet and AcentSwap?

 We have a [Connect Your Wallet to AcentSwap guide](https://docs.pancakeswap.finance/get-started/connection-guide) covering this in detail.